dekubu/panamax/README.md

 ### Setting a minimum version

-You can set the minimum MRSK version with:
+You can set the minimum PNMX version with:

 ```yaml
 minimum_version: 0.13.3